c247/ConcurrentFileTransfer/README.md

 # ConcurrentFileTransfer
-Created a multi-threaded file transfer application over TCP that can efficiently send data from multiple clients to a server.
+Created a multi-threaded file transfer application over TCP that can efficiently receive data from multiple clients.

 ### Steps to run